-- Incorporating an Emergency Transfer Request for participants who are victims of domestic violence, dating violence, human trafficking, sexual assault, or stalking to request an emergency transfer to another available, safe housing opportunity through CES. - Discontinuing the use of the VI-SPDAT assessment and utilizing data collected in the program entry screen, primarily focusing on length of homelessness and disabling condition. - Updating the prioritization policy to remove the use of the VI-SPDAT score and focusing on length of homelessness, disability and chronic homelessness, as well as discontinuing the shelter preference.
+- Incorporating an Emergency Transfer Request for participants who are victims of domestic violence, dating violence, human trafficking, sexual assault, or stalking to request an emergency transfer to another available, safe housing opportunity through CES. - Discontinuing the use of the VI-SPDAT assessment and utilizing data collected in the program entry screen, primarily focusing on length of homelessness and disabling condition. - Updating the prioritization policy to remove the use of the VI-SPDAT score and discontinuing the shelter preference to instead focus on length of homelessness, disability and chronic homelessness.

-In November 2021, the updated draft CES Policy and Procedures were available for public review and feedback was watered in writing and during multiple listening sessions.
-Attachment D details the feedback and questions provided to the Office of Care Coordination by category.
-The Office of Care Coordination has worked to integrate the feedback and update the draft CES Policy and Procedures accordingly.
-Attachment A and B are drafts of the proposed CES policy and Procedures, including a redline version and a clean version.
-The Office of Care Coordination is recommending the approval of the updated CES Policy and Procedures to the Policies, Procedures and Standards Committee.
+In November 2021, the updated draft CES Policy and Procedures were available for public review and feedback was received in writing and during multiple listening sessions.
+The Office of Care Coordination has worked to integrate the feedback and update the draft CES Policy and Procedures accordingly through each stage of the CES Policy and Procedures review.